breadadams/scroller-motion/README.md

 - 🏀 Configurable motion via the `spring` prop
 - 🐌 "Slow scroll" via the `scale` prop
-- 👂 Listen to the motion scroll value with `onUpdate`
+- 👂 Subscribe to the scroll values with `useScrollerMotion`
 - ⚙️ SSR compatible
 - 🤖 Fully typed w/ TypeScript
 - 🎣 Built around React hooks
 - ⚖️ Only 2.2kb gzipped

-It's still a `@beta` release, with a public roadmap for the stable v1 available [here](https://github.com/wombak/scroller-motion/projects/1).
+It's still considered a `beta` release, with a public roadmap for the stable v1 available [here](https://github.com/wombak/scroller-motion/projects/1).

 > Note: Currently **scroller-motion** only supports motion scrolling on the main window/body.
 The stable release _should_ allow for motion scrolling on any DOM element.